codefresh-io/docs.codefresh.io/_docs/docker-registries/external-docker-registries/amazon-ec2-container-registry.md

 Go to your Account Configuration, by clicking on *Account Settings* on the left sidebar.
 On the first section called *Integrations* click the *Configure* button next to *Docker Registry*.

-To configure ECR first select **Amazon ECR** from the new registry drop down and then provide the following
+To configure ECR first select **Amazon ECR** from the new registry drop down and then provided the following

 * Registry Name - A unique name for this configuration
 * Access Key ID - AWS accessKeyId